 1) Listen to a brand-new The Conference Board podcast feat.
 Hon.
 Murray Sinclair, Former Chair, Truth & Reconciliation Commission: http://ow.ly/aGIz50Ffnhx

 3) Consider taking Indigenous Canada, a FREE 12-hr course from the University of Alberta that explores Indigenous peoples and emerging issues from a historical perspective (fur trade and other exchange relationships, land claims, legal systems and rights, political conflicts, contemporary Indigenous life and art, and more.

-5) Imagine your family living with undrinkable water like many of Manitoba’s Indigenous communities: https://www.sac-isc.gc.ca/eng/1614385724108/1614385746844
+5) Talk with your family about what it might be like to live with undrinkable water like many of Manitoba’s Indigenous communities: https://www.sac-isc.gc.ca/eng/1614385724108/1614385746844

 7) Access the National Centre for Truth & Reconciliation online, for a vast repository of archives and resources including 94 Calls to Action.
 Call to action 92 is for corporate Canada: “We call upon the corporate sector in Canada to adopt the United Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.”
 Read the report here.

-7) Read about UNDRIP, the United Nations Declaration on the Rights of Indigenous Peoples, adopted in 2007 by a majority (144 states for, and four votes against, including originally opposed by Canada): Today the Declaration is the most comprehensive international instrument on the rights of indigenous peoples.
+8) Read about UNDRIP, the United Nations Declaration on the Rights of Indigenous Peoples, adopted in 2007 by a majority (144 states for, and four votes against, including originally opposed by Canada): Today the Declaration is the most comprehensive international instrument on the rights of indigenous peoples.
 It establishes a universal framework of minimum standards for the survival, dignity and well-being of the indigenous peoples of the world and it elaborates on existing human rights standards and fundamental freedoms as they apply to the specific situation of indigenous peoples.
 To read about UNDRIP, click here.